wtsi-hgi/hgi-web/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-*Note that the usage of a range of years within a copyright statement contained within this distribution should be interpreted as being equivalent to a list of years including the first and last year specified and all consecutive years between them.*
+*Note that the use of a range of years within any copyright statement contained within this distribution should be interpreted as being equivalent to a list of years, including the first and last year specified and all consecutive years between them.*